 - Flashlight and batteries

-- Walking/hiking shoes and extra clothes
+- Walking/hiking shoes, a towel and extra clothes

 - Flares, matches and tools

 - Heavy gloves and blanket or sleeping bag